 Indicates which cell signals the downlink allocations and uplink grants, if applicable, for the concerned SCell.
 In case the UE is configured with DC, the scheduling cell is part of the same cell group (i.e. MCG or SCG) as the scheduled cell.
+In case the UE is configured with two PUCCH groups, the scheduling cell and the scheduled cell are within the same PUCCH group.

 – CSI-AperiodicTriggerStateList